elementrem/contract-example/token-contract/README.md

 ### Elementrem ERC 20 Token (Coin) contract

+***The information in this section of the elementrem smartcontract-eg github is updated constantly.***

 You can create a new Token (Coin) using the `Elementrem platform.`
 It is very easy and fast to deploy, and above all, you can use your Coin in a wide variety of areas.
 All of these work in the Elementrem platform.